ga4gh/refget/docs/decision_record.md

 ### Limitations

 For the `POST comparison` endpoint, we made 2 limitations to simplify the implementation of the function.
-First, we disallow comparing 2 local collections, which could be enabled, but we reason that users should always be comparing against something in the database, and this prevents abusing the system as a computing engine.
+First, we do not require it to allow comparing 2 local collections, which could be enabled, but we reason that users should always be comparing against something in the database, and this prevents abusing the system as a computing engine.
 We also disallowed (or at least don't explicitly require) comparing a level 1 collection (which consists of a named list of array digests), as we figured that most frequently the user will have the array details, and if not, they could look them up.

 ### Linked issues